Digital Ad Operations

-If materials are received after these deadlines, we will try our best to ensure your campaign goes live on time regardless, but cannot offer any guarantees.
-This is so we can ensure all materials are in order and the campaign goes live problem-free.
+If materials are received after these deadlines, we will still try our best to ensure your campaign goes live on time regardless, but cannot offer any guarantees.
+This is so because we need to ensure that all materials are in order and the campaign can go live problem-free.

 5. When will I receive reports about my campaigns performance?

-Most campaigns are serviced with weekly reports, though some longer campaigns may have fortnightly or monthly reports sent out upon agreement with client.
-If you have special campaign report scheduling needs, please speak to your Account Manager / Campaign Manager.
+Most campaign performance reports are available within 5 working days upon end of campaign.
+For campaigns with longer duration, they may be serviced with fortnightly or monthly reports, upon agreement with clients.
+If you have special campaign report scheduling needs, please speak to your Account Manager.